NathanVaughn/blog.nathanv.me/content/posts/wyze-band-review/index.md

 In the app, you can set alarms (strangely, only up to 6).

-{{< figure src="img/alarms-app.jpg" alt="The alarm screen on the Band and in the Wyze app" caption="The alarm screen on the Band and in the Wyze app" captionPosition="center" >}}
+{{< figure src="img/alarms-app.jpg" alt="The alarm screen on the Band and in the Wyze app" caption="The alarm screen on the Band and in the Wyze app"  >}}

 #### Shortcuts